 - Quit Smoking.
 According to the U.S. Food & Drug Administration (FDA), the carbon monoxide in cigarette smoke raises your blood pressure and heart rate.
 This displaces some of the oxygen in your blood, which forces the heart to work harder to supply enough oxygen throughout the body.

-- Eat a Nutritious Diet.
+While the eating patterns in the study differ, they all focus on consuming more whole grains, nuts, legumes, and fruits and vegetables.
 “Healthy eating is one of the most effective ways to promote good heart health,” says Alaina Hoschke, Registered Dietitian at The Bristal.
 “Be conscious of your choices when you’re hungry, and make smart swaps to boost the nutrition of your meals and snacks.”

 Follow these tips for a heart-healthy snack or meal: